-Spring Branch ISD teacher on administrative leave after lesson involving racist word
+Spring Branch ISD teacher on administrative leave after lesson containing racist word

 The district said it would continue its investigation and will take “appropriate actions.”

-Spring ISD released the following statement in regards to the incident:
+Spring Branch ISD released the following statement in regards to the incident: